mikewang0326/Landmarks/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Landmarks is an app for discovering and sharing the places you love (Apple Tutorial).
+Landmarks is an app for discovering and sharing the places you love.

+* [Apple Tutorial]

 ### Tech